 You can also visit some of these small batch coffee roasters’ Seattle coffee shops to sample their coffee and grab a bag.
 While all of them got their start in Seattle, there are a few that have been fortunate enough to expand and open cafes in cities around the US.

 Alright, now the list you’ve been waiting for: My favorite Seattle coffee beans from small batch roasters.
 I put them in loose order, starting with my favorites that I buy again and again.
 As I try more Seattle coffee, I’ll update this list.
-So pin this coffee guide for later!
+So, pin this coffee guide for later!

 Onda Origins